w3c/wai-curricula/content/designer/information-design.md

 * describe how to provide information about the name and purpose of components using descriptive labels and instructions
 * discuss ways to break down information presented in tables, including use of simple tables, lists, imagery, and plain text
 * evaluate the use of several methods to convey the information, including text, labels, instructions, semantics, and imagery depending on user needs
-* identify related requirements for developers to programmatically associate landmarks, headings, table header cells and data cells, as well as form labels and instructions, to their corresponding control
+* identify related requirements for developers to programmatically associate landmarks, headings, table header cells and data cells, as well as form labels and instructions to their corresponding control

 {% include excol.html type="all" %}